michaelvsn/autocolor/README.md

 ## Features

-*  New tracks auto-match group color
+*  New tracks auto-match their group color
 *  Updates colors when tracks move between groups
 *  Recolors child tracks when group color changes
 *  Works with subgroups